 Perhaps the most important decision as a Pure Water Window Cleaner is ensuring you get the right pole, as this will be the piece of equipment in your hands all day, every day.

-don't be tempted to think that they all perform the same task - choosing the right pole can help you work more effectively, improve the product you're delivering (spotlessly clean windows) & improve the speed at which you can work.
+Don't be tempted to think that they all perform the same task - choosing the right pole can help you work more effectively, improve the product you're delivering, namely, spotlessly clean windows and more efficient results.

-So let's get down to brass tacks, the primary differences between all poles can be boiled down to differences in the material, the clamping system, and the the size (collapsed & extended).
-Lets explore these three further...
+So let's get down to brass tacks, the primary differences between all poles can be boiled down to differences in the material, the clamping system, and the the size either collapsed or extended.
+Let's explore these materials further.

 Aluminium poles are very sturdy, and extremely hard wearing, but are heavy compared with alternatives.
 For this reason, they lend themselves perfectly for domestic or occasional usage.
 Generally they are limited to 25 or 30ft, as they become very difficult to control above this height.
 These are a great starting pole as the price point on these is generally lower than alternatives.